blackappslist/blacklists/README.md

 Other lists of apps will be added in  time\
 If you want any specific malicious of undesirable app to be added to these lists.
+Go here (https://github.com/blackappslist/blacklists/issues/1). \
-Please use issues and to indicate such apps. or you can create your own list of apps and point use its URL in Bl@ack List App.
+You can create your own list of apps and point Bl@ackApp to its url in settings.

 ### File Format :-